 In November 2020, the Company announced that it had entered into an agreement with Silver Spruce Resources Inc. whereby Silver Spruce could earn 50% of Colibri's Jackie Gold & Silver Project located near the El Mezquite property.
 To the Company's knowledge, the Jackie property had no record of historical exploration.
-Terms of the agreement included a work commitment of USD \$100,000 be spent over the course of two years with a minimum of USD \$50,000 to be spent in the first year.
-Pursuant to the agreement, Silver Spruce is required a cash payment of USD \$50,000 and CAD \$50,000 of Silver Spruce shares.
+Terms of the agreement included a work commitment of US\$100,000 to be spent over the course of two years with a minimum of US\$50,000 to be spent in the first year.
+Pursuant to the agreement, Silver Spruce is required a cash payment of US\$50,000 and \$50,000 of Silver Spruce shares.

-During the first quarter of 2022 no field work took place at the Jackie.
-Modelling of the information collected to date is ongoing the Company and its partner are planning a 2022 calendar year trench sampling and drilling program in the second half of the year.
+During Q4 of 2022 no field work took place at the Jackie.
+Modelling of the information collected to date is ongoing and the Company and its partner are planning a near term trench sampling and/or drilling program.